vxlang/vxlang-page/README.md

     - [Document](https://www.patreon.com/posts/json-project-95637888)
   - [ALL] Modified to allow you to edit messages about the default detection feature.
   - [ALL] Fixed Small bug.
-- `1.0.8.0`
-  - [Virtualizer] Speeding up virtualization compilers.
-  - [Obfuscator] Fixed so that all nodes in code flattening do not contain dead store code.
-  - [ALL] Fixed an issue that caused file sizes to grow too large.
-  - [ALL] Use randomized section names as the default option.
-- `1.0.7.0`
-  - [Obfuscator] Internal assemblers have been changed from asmjit-based to self-developed cores.
-  - [Obfuscator] Improved dummy code generation.
-  - [Obfuscator] Improved node difficulty.
-  - [Obfuscator] Compilation speed of the VxLang obfuscation tool has been greatly improved.
-  - [Virtualizer] The virtual machine command was added.
-  - [Virtualizer] Fixed a bug with virtual machine creation.

 ## TODO
 - `Task`